Wednesday, August 30, 2023

 Yellow arrows show a location, red arrows our route.

-The information behind the green sign in the photo above informs on transport and services but skips the past.
-It does not even mention the trade and pilgrimage route.
+The data behind the green sign informs on transport and services but skips the past.
+It does not mention the trade and pilgrimage route.

 We head toward the church steeple you glimpse in the background: